AP Analysis: Dark days ahead for Lebanon as crisis bites

-BEIRUT (AP) — The past year has been nothing short of an earthquake for Lebanon, hit by an economic meltdown, mass protests, financial collapse, a virus outbreak and a cataclysmic explosion that virtually wiped out the country’s main port.
+BEIRUT (AP) — In less than a year, Lebanon has been hit by an economic meltdown, mass protests, financial collapse, a virus outbreak and a cataclysmic explosion that virtually wiped out the country’s main port.

 Yet Lebanese fear even darker days are ahead.

-The country’s foreign reserves are drying up, the local currency is expected to spiral further out of control, and incidents of armed clashes between rival groups are escalating.
+The country’s foreign reserves are drying up, the local currency is expected to spiral further downward.
+Lebanese — half of whom are in poverty — soon face yet another leap in basic food prices.
+Incidents of armed clashes between rival groups are escalating.

 Bickering politicians have been unable to form a government, putting an international bailout out of reach.
 Last week, a French initiative to form a rescue government of specialists fell apart when the political factions split along familiar fault lines, deepened by the U.S.-Iran rivalry.

 “Absent a major change in either side’s political calculations, the coming weeks will see continued stalemate, a caretaker government that lacks the capability to implement any serious reforms, and an acceleration of the economic collapse,” said Mike Azar, a former Johns Hopkins SAIS professor of finance.